lightbits/lightbits.github.io/euler2/euler2.markdown

             e += du*du + dv*dv
         return e / num_patches

 The first transformation we can make is to exploit the fact that the derivative of a sum is the sum of derivatives: instead of calling E twelve times, we can call it once and return all derivatives along with it.
-That is, we find the derivative of each `e` term, add them together, and return that as well.
 Something like this:

     E(R, T):
         e = 0, dedrx = 0, dedry = 0, ... dedtz = 0